 India's HipBar uses digital identity

 only made to customers over the

-legal purchase age.
-As part of the

-sign-up process, the customer uses

-their phone camera to scan their ID

 from the ID is digitally converted

 and systematically recorded.
 At

+face-match check is performed to

+video capture corresponds to the

 ensure that the supplied ID and

-person receiving the delivery.

 Once verified, the agent need

 only check the recipient's ID at

 subsequent deliveries.